-Cathay Pacific and Cathay Dragon are showcasing an international selection of short-form documentaries from New York City’s Tribeca Film Institute, which was co-founded by actor Robert De Niro.
+Cathay Pacific is showcasing an international selection of short-form documentaries from New York City’s Tribeca Film Institute, which was co-founded by actor Robert De Niro.
 The selection, titled Migrant Souls: Home and Away, gives a close-up look at the endeavours of refugees and those offering help.
 It’s available onboard through 30 June 2019.

 In David Freid’s High Chaparral, a Swede contributes to his country’s open door policy towards Syrian refugees by transforming his American Wild West theme park into a temporary refugee camp for the winter.
 Just as the undeveloped West was once a refuge for colonists in the US, the park becomes a safe haven for new settlers escaping war.
 Freid subtly injects the heartwarming story with equal measures of humour and hope.